© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 120m north of Tor Dike on Little Hunters Sleets is a scheduled monument protected by Historic England under reference 1012596.
 View the official record →

-Bowl barrow 120m north of Tor Dike on Little Hunters Sleets is a Bronze Age burial monument located in Yorkshire.
+Bowl barrow 120m north of Tor Dike on Little Hunters Sleets is a Bronze Age funerary monument located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012596.

 Bowl barrow 120m north of Tor Dike on Little Hunters Sleets is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012596.